Courses

 LING 590A-Z. Selected Topics in Linguistics/TESL (3-3)

+Prerequisite: LING 510 or equivalent or consent of the instructor.
 In-depth study of a selected theme or issue in Linguistics/TESL that is not covered in other Linguistic/TESL graduate courses.
 Topics will change from semester to semester and be restricted in scope and aimed at gaining depth on a particular issue in Linguistics/TESL.
-Critical writing and reading required.
-Up to two different courses in the series may …
+Critical writing and …

 LING 604.
 Acoustic and Instrumental Phonetics (3)

-Prerequisite: LING 402.
+Prerequisite: LING 506 or equivalent.
 This course focuses on acoustic phonetics.
 In depth empirical and theoretical study of the acoustic properties of speech production, perception, and audition.
 In addition, students will develop expertise in the use of laboratory equipment and instrumentation in the analysis of experimental phonetic data.

 LING 610.
 Seminar in Syntax (3)